-6.2.1 The annual plan is derived from the annual sales plan, project data and customer data.
-It essentially describes the type of projects and products, the organization will look out for possible development.
+6.2.1 The annual plan is derived from the annual sales plan, project data, and customer data.
+It essentially describes the type of projects and products, the organization will look out for for possible development.
 The same is aligned with the expansion plan for a year.
 Based on the annual plan a project brief will be prepared.

 6.3 Conduct Proactive Internal and Market Research

 6.3.1 The internal research team will conduct market research in the target market to identify high potential areas for future development.
-Research on competitor’s strategy, customer demographics, psychographics, adequacy of public services, facilities available, accessibility of transportation, retail stores in the area etc. will be carried out.
+Research on competitor’s strategy, customer demographics, psychographics, adequacy of public services, facilities available, accessibility of transportation, retail stores in the area, etc. will be carried out.

 6.3.2 The customer database will be checked for the potential database.
 A pan will be developed and regular updates from dealers will be received.
-The dealers include the ones registered with the company dealing in a target locality or the set of dealers having name & experience in dealing in target locality.
+The dealers include the ones registered with the company dealing in a targeted locality or the set of dealers having name & experience in dealing in target locality.
 Information received from dealers will be captured in a dealer form.

 6.3.3 The BD team will collect proposals from different sources like advertisements in newspapers and trade journals, government body notifications/ local authorities will be approached.
-This approach is an informal approach whereby Local authorities of destined locality like office, registration office, city survey office etc will be approached.
-The required information will be gathered on a one to one basis through interaction.
+This approach is an informal approach whereby Local authorities of destined locality like office, registration office, city survey office, etc will be approached.
+The required information will be gathered on a one-to-one basis through interaction.